 It is April and I am SO ready for spring weather to push away the Ohio cold blah days!!
-March literally flew by.
-In spite of the flurry of activity--we did accomplish quite a few items from our family fun list!
-Today, I wanted to show you how we did on our March list--and share our April list!
-We weren't able to fit in a family meeting to talk about April.
-The girls are so busy with the usual rush as the end of a school year!
-It was left to the grown ups to pick some highlight activities for the season and the month's special holidays.
+March literally flew by and our weather was (and is even today) just plain yucky.
+At the end of every month, we make it a habit to plan some fun activities for the next month.
+This helps us avoid the dreaded, "What do you want to do today?" conversations!
 Today, I am sharing our April Family Fun Activities--a family fun "bucket list", I guess, of the activities that made our list!
 Ready to have some fun in April?
 Try some of these 13 Family Fun Activities for the month of April!

 Although my daughters are little older--they still never outgrow some of their favorite almost-spring fun activities!
 They still insist on picnics and Easter egg hunts--and they will never outgrow petting zoos!